Ignore web request errors

 To create an exclusion rule

-From the application settings menu, go to Request errors.
+From the app settings, go to Request errors.

 Select Add exclusion rule, and specify the HTTP status code or code range that should be treated as successful.